ian-nai/ian-nai/README.md

 ### Hello!
-- I'm a librarian and developer based in Austin, TX.
+- :octocat: I'm a librarian and developer based in Austin, TX.
 - 🌱 I’m currently working on a variety of natural language processing (NLP) projects.